johannes-b/monolith/monolith/README.md

 # Monolith TicketMonster

 This is the monolith version of the TicketMonster app from the [tutorial on developers.redhat.com](https://developers.redhat.com/ticket-monster/).

-This project illustrates the following concepts:
+It illustrates the following concepts:

 * App running in WildFly 10.x (EE 7)
 * Connection to a separate instance of `mysql` database